kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 🚡 Bridge
 ------
 Real world example
-> Consider you have a website with different pages and you are supposed to allow the user to change the theme.
+> Consider you have a website with different pages, and you are supposed to allow the user to change the theme.
 What would you do?
-Create multiple copies of each of the pages for each of the themes or would you just create separate theme and load them based on the user's preferences?
+Create multiple copies of each of the pages for each of the themes, or would you just create separate theme and load them based on the user's preferences?
 Bridge pattern allows you to do the second i.e.

 ![With and without the bridge pattern](https://cloud.githubusercontent.com/assets/11269635/23065293/33b7aea0-f515-11e6-983f-98823c9845ee.png)

 In Plain Words
-> Bridge pattern is about preferring composition over inheritance.
+> Bridge pattern is about preferring composition to inheritance.
 Implementation details are pushed from a hierarchy to another object with a separate hierarchy.

 Wikipedia says
 > The bridge pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently"